watson-developer-cloud/node-red-labs/watson_services_labs/speech_to_text/lab_speech_to_text.md

 ![`S2Tinject`](images/s2t_inject.jpg)

-The next node is a File in node, which can read a local file.
-It is configured in the following way:
+The next node is a File in node.
+This node points to the file on the local system.It is configured in the following way

 ![`S2TFileIn`](images/s2t_FileIn.jpg)